Shivighn/AgriDoc/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our contributing guidelines for details on how to submit pull requests, report issues, and contribute to the project.
+Please refer to our contributing guidelines for details on submitting pull requests, reporting issues, and contributing to the project.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-**AgriDoc** - Empowering farmers with AI-driven plant disease diagnosis and agricultural intelligence. 🌱🤖